KlaraMartinsson/WorldWideWriters/README.md

 - [Manage posts and comments(must-have)](https://github.com/KlaraMartinsson/WorldWideWriters/issues/7)

 # Agile Methodology
-I worked on Agile Methodology through the project with Githubs issues feature.
+I worked on Agile Methodology through the project with Githubs project and issues feature.
+Githubs project board are serving a nice visual representaion for tracking the progress.
+Githubs issue feature have been used to represent respective user, their acceptance criteria, tasks and labels for prioritising.
+Each user story has their own label using the MoSCoW priotisation of Must Have, Should Have, Could Have and Won't Have.
+Bugs are also documented as issues to keep track of and resolve.

+To view the projects progress, user stories and bugs, see the [Kanban board](https://github.com/users/KlaraMartinsson/projects/4)

 ### Database Design